tsbockman/checkedint/README.md

 # Checked integer math module for the [D Programming Language](http://dlang.org)

-As with many other languages (C, C++, Java, etc.), the D's built-in integer data types are quite difficult to use correctly.
+As with many other languages (C, C++, Java, etc.), D's built-in integer data types are quite difficult to use correctly.

 It is tempting to think of `int`, for example, as if it were an actual mathematical integer.
 Doing so, however leads to buggy code due to unintuitive behaviour like: